mike-goodwin/aws-vault-reference-infrastructure/README.md

 ---
 ## Installation Prerequisites

-There are a couple of things you need to satisfy before you can deploy the Vault Reference Infrastructure in your own AWS account;
+There are a couple of things you need to satisfy before you can deploy the Vault Reference Infrastructure in your own AWS environment;

-* **An AWS Account** - You can set up an account by following the instructions [here].(https://aws.amazon.com/account/)
+* **An AWS Account** - You can set up an account by following the instructions listed [here](https://aws.amazon.com/account/).
+At the moment one account will suffice, but the final deployment will utilise two separate AWS accounts with one VPC in each.
+The account creation is the only thing that cannot be automated.
-* **AWS CLI** - This deployment uses the CLI to automate the build process (it doesn't use the console at all), so you will need to configure this before attempting the deploy.
-Full instructions to configure this are located [here](http://docs.aws.amazon.com/cli/latest/userguide/installing.html).
+* **AWS CLI** - This deployment uses the CLI to automate the build process, so you will need to install and configure this before attempting the deploy.
+Full instructions to install the CLI tools are located [here](http://docs.aws.amazon.com/cli/latest/userguide/installing.html), with configuration instructions located [here](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).

 ## Installation Files